 How can a study abroad program promote the goals of a liberal arts education?
 How can a college assess that a program is, indeed, achieving those goals?

 Those were the central questions addressed by Liberal Education and Study Abroad: Assessing Learning Outcomes to Improve Program Quality, a joint project of the ACM, the Great Lakes Colleges Association (GLCA), and the Associated Colleges of the South (ACS).
-The project was funded by a two-year $300,000 grant from the Teagle Foundation.
+The project, undertaken in 2006 and 2007, was funded by a two-year $300,000 grant from the Teagle Foundation.

 Each consortium established a working group and a lead college for the project.
 Beloit College took the lead for ACM, with Elizabeth Brewer (Director of International Education) heading the campus effort.
 Centre College and DePauw University were the lead colleges for ACS and GLCA, respectively.

 As part of the project, the three consortia developed the Learning from Study Abroad (LSA) survey instrument to assess both the characteristics of off-campus study programs and the impact of study abroad on the acquisition of key liberal arts learning outcomes.
-The LSA survey is being used by the Study Abroad Learning and Cost Alliance, another project involving ACM which is funded by a grant from the Teagle Foundation.
+The LSA survey was used by the Study Abroad Learning and Cost Alliance, another project involving ACM funded by a grant from the Teagle Foundation.

 The Final Report of the Liberal Education and Study Abroad project was presented to the Teagle Foundation in January 2008.
 It is available to download in PDF format from the Teagle Foundation website.